-- In the Southern Tier, the Binghamton Teachers Association mobilized a coalition that courageously stood up to a toxic administration and won.
+- In the Southern Tier, the Binghamton TA mobilized a coalition that courageously stood up to a toxic administration and won.

 "Now, let's take it to the next level," Magee said.
 "Let's grow the union!"

-"When we educate, organize and mobilize, we grow our union in every way possible," said Magee.
+"When we educate, organize and mobilize, we grow our union in every way possible," said Magee to a standing ovation.
 "Despite the threats against us, this much is clear: NYSUT will not only survive, we will thrive."